Skip to Content

 4. Turn off the heat and return the deep-fried pork to the wok.
 Have a few quick stirs and flips to let the sauce cover the pork.
 I do not stir fry the pork with the sauce as it will lose its crispiness.
 The thick sauce will cling to the pork to form a glossy finish.
 Dish out and serve.
 You may also sprinkle some sesame seeds on it right before serving.

-It is best to serve with white rice.
+It is best served with white rice.

 Yield: 3 servings